Because only rookies write from scratch, I have pulled together 5 copywriting formulas that will help you write super-persuasive sales copies…

 The next part of this copywriting formula is the offer.

 This is where you will show them what you are offering and where you will show them the price.

 Give them a solution to their problems.
-Show them every feature nad benefit.
+Show them every feature and benefit.
 Make them imagine that they are using your product or service, etc.

-Bullet is a brief statement showing a benefit of your product or service.
+A bullet is a brief statement showing the benefit of your product or service.